hmm183/agromitra-ML/README.md

   * Designed the premium user experience, complete with glassmorphism, harmonious color palettes, custom charts, and a responsive theme context (light/dark mode).
   * Built interactive dashboards for both farmers and administrators.
   * Integrated multilingual localized translations (i18n).
+  * Shifted the Email system to Brevo for more robust clean email posting

 ---